Alex-WRK/Module-19_Challenge/README.md

 ### Principal Component Analysis (PCA)

-Our data comprised multiple features, some of which might have been correlated or redundant.
+My data comprised multiple features, some of which might have been correlated or redundant.
 I employed Principal Component Analysis (PCA) to reduce the dimensionality while preserving the most important information.
 Specifically:

 - I applied PCA to the dataset, reducing it to three principal components (PC1, PC2, and PC3).
-- The choice of three components was made after a thorough evaluation of explained variances.

 ## Determining the Optimal Number of Clusters